Home PageAbout the ArtWhat's New?Links

 Stage Two Ignition

-Stage Two Ignition 1 Thumb In this image, the second stage liquid-fuel engine is igniting just after the first stage burned out (note the red glow from the still-hot first stage nozzle).
-The four panels forming the inter-stage structure have pivoted back, freeing the second stage.
-The empty first-stage core will soon re-enter the atmosphere and burn up over the ocean.
+Stage Two Ignition 1 Thumb Here the second stage liquid-fuel engine is igniting just after the first stage burned out (note the red glow from the still-hot first stage nozzle).
+The four hinged panels of the inter-stage structure have pivoted back, freeing the second stage.
+The first-stage core will soon re-enter the atmosphere and burn up over the ocean.
 Note the attachment points for the discarded SRBs, and the pipes and valves of the thrust-vector control (TVC) system around the first stage nozzle.
 The second-stage nozzle ignition flash is a one-click lens flare effect from Corel PhotoPaint 8.

 Encounter With The Giant

 Giant Encounter Thumb Here an unmanned interplanetary probe nears the giant planet Jupiter.
-The probe depicted is a “composite” design, combining features from several actual probes.
-A nuclear generator is on the left boom (solar cells are impractical at Jovian distances from the sun), balanced by an articulated instrument scan platform on the right boom.
+The probe depicted is a "composite" design, combining features from several actual probes.
+A nuclear generator is on the left boom (solar cells are impractical at Jupiter's distance from the sun because the sunlight is too dim), balanced by an articulated instrument scan platform on the right boom.
 The trajectory-correction rocket nozzle protrudes from among gold-foil-wrapped electronics modules.
 The moons Io and Europa are visible, one casting its shadow on the planet.
-Jupiter’s cloud formations and the moons’ surfaces are accurate, based on downloaded image maps (see Links page).
+Jupiter's cloud formations and the moons' surfaces are based on downloaded image maps (see Links page).

 Over The Red Spot

-Red Spot Thumb Here the interplanetary probe passes over the Great Red Spot, an enormous permanent feature in Jupiter’s atmosphere that could swallow the earth without a trace.
-The background image is a NASA Voyager photograph, with the colors obviously somewhat exaggerated to bring out the details in the cloud structure.
+Red Spot Thumb Here the interplanetary probe passes over the Great Red Spot, an enormous permanent storm in Jupiter's upper atmosphere that could swallow the earth without a trace.
+The background image is a NASA Voyager photograph, with the colors exaggerated to bring out the details in the cloud structure.
 The lighting on this image is distinctly reddish-yellow, reflecting the colors in the background image.

 Shuttle Entering Orbit